Some p-Block Elements-Solutions

 Ans.
 The electronic configuration of S is [Ne]3s2 3p4.

-This is the reason SOhas a bent structure.
+This is the reason SO2 has a bent structure.
 Both S-O bonds are equal in length (143 pm) and have a multiple bond character.

 22. How is the presence of SO2 detected?